Reference

 What is a managed MCP server?

 An MCP server is a backend that exposes tools over the Model Context Protocol for AI agents to discover and call.
-"Managed" means Hive runs the server, authenticates the upstream providers, handles rate limiting and retries, normalizes response shapes, and ships new tools as we add providers — you never touch the provider APIs directly.
+"Managed" means Hive runs the server, authenticates the upstream providers, handles rate limiting and retries, normalizes response shapes, and ships new tools as we add providers.
+You never touch the provider APIs directly.
 Self-hosting would mean running the server, rotating provider keys, and maintaining the schema yourself.

 How does Hive handle rate limits?